alnever/estate/readme.md

 - Fix SASS to make all elements of design responsive.
 - Fix SASS for admin panel: estates list, estate view etc.

+### 2019-02-07

+After a conversation with a realtor:

+- The structure of the database and the migrations were revised.
+- As a consequence, the UI elements were changed.

+TODO:: add a new information onto the front-end.